 In Brandcast, you can build your site’s navigation however you want, using basic elements like grids, containers and text.
 But the easiest method for adding navigation is to use a link list.

-The link list element is a simple way to add and maintain a collection of links that can direct users to external URLs, other pages in your site, and anchor links.
+The link list element is a simple way to add and maintain a collection of links that can direct users to external URLs, other pages in your site, phone numbers, file downloads, and anchor links.